jameswquinn/preact-pixelperfect/README.md

 # PreactPixelPerfect

-PreactPixelPerfect is an advanced image loading library for Preact applications, offering lazy loading, responsive images, background image handling, and more, with an enhanced blur-up/LQIP effect.
+PreactPixelPerfect is an advanced image loading library for Preact applications, offering lazy loading, responsive images, background image handling, and more, with enhanced features for optimal performance.

 ## Features